 For those who expect a clearer answer to the ‘where’s-the-beef’ question this may be disconcerting.
 However learning to work with ambiguity and uncertainty is part and parcel of the new reality of disruption and discontinuity for which the education system will need to equip our children and which educators themselves need to model.
 We hope you are up for the challenge and will join a group of some fifty or so fellow adventurers in this creative and exciting journey towards a more creative education system.

 Participation does entail a significant time commitment from arrival/reception in Newtown Castle on Wednesday the 19th to departure on Saturday afternoon the 22nd.
 However, the evidence of past highly successful ‘audacious conversations’ confirms that impact and effectiveness are crucially dependent on taking the time and space necessary for fresh insights to incubate and commitment to action priorities to emerge.
 The bonus is that participants can enjoy a refreshing break while having a rare opportunity to work more creatively and effectively than is possible in everyday life on complex and important issues.
 An added bonus is the opportunity to interact with a wider spectrum of interests and perspectives than are normally encountered in other contexts.
 The symposium is also an answer to the widely-held belief that the system is insufficiently self-reflective and lacks the capacity to sustain a conversation.

-Please click here to download the Symposium Programme
+- Click here to download the Symposium Programme.

-To download the Slide Presentation, please click HERE.
+- To download the Opening Presentation from the symposium, click HERE.